 - 1 cup drinking water

-Ingredients for the vindaloo masala paste
+for the masala paste.

 - Dry roast the spices -coriander, cumin, mustard seeds, cinnamon sticks, cardamom, cloves till they are aromatic.